nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `NAME` and `ADDRESS` can be any character, except a slash
 * If `NAME` or `ADDRESS`starts with spaces, the starting spaces will not be registered.
 * Additional spaces in `ADDRESS` will be considered as unique properties, e.g. `J'den` and `J' den` will be considered as 2 distinct properties.
+* `CHARACTERISTIC` can be written with alphabets, numbers, but not spaces.
-* Duplicate `CHARACTERISTICS` will be omitted, e.g. entering `c/bright c/BRIGHT` will only record 1 `bright` characteristic.
+* Duplicate `CHARACTERISTIC` will be omitted, e.g. entering `c/bright c/BRIGHT` will only record 1 `bright` characteristic.
+* To ensure that your property list remains neat, PropertyMatch will not allow you to add duplicate properties with the same **address**.
+* Only the address is used to differentiate between properties. i.e. Other parameters can be duplicated for different properties.
 </div>

 Examples: